-Test dates are provided on a first-come, first-served basis, and the USMLE program cannot guarantee the availability of test centers.
+Test dates are provided on a first-come, first-served basis.
+The USMLE program cannot guarantee the availability of test centers.
 Therefore, you should contact Prometric to schedule as soon as possible after receiving your scheduling permit.

-Yes.
 When you apply for Step 3 you must select a three-month eligibility period in which to take Step 3, such as April – June or September – November.
 A scheduling permit with instructions for making appointments at a Prometric Test Center for both examination days will be issued to you after we process your application and verify your eligibility.

 We cannot change your chosen eligibility period after your application has been submitted.

 To obtain a different eligibility period, you will need to:

 For an earlier eligibility period: You must cancel your application and submit a new application and fee.
 If your application has already been approved, you will forfeit your entire application fee.
 If your application has not been approved, you will receive a partial refund of your application fee (we will refund your fee, minus a $100 processing charge).

 For a later eligibility period: You can either 1) submit a request for an eligibility extension, which must be submitted no later than 25 days after the end of your chosen eligibility period and will begin immediately following the end of your eligibility period, or 2) cancel your application and submit a new application and fee.
 Instructions for submitting an eligibility extension are available here.
 If you choose to cancel your application, please keep in mind that if your application has already been approved, you will forfeit your entire application fee.
 If your application has not been approved, you will receive a partial refund of your application fee (we will refund your fee, minus a $100 processing charge).